palewire/go-big-with-github-actions/docs/matrix.md

 - The [transcription of hundreds of WNYC broadcast recordings](https://github.com/palewire/wnyc-radio-archive-transcriber) from the New York City Municipal Archive
 - The [collection of WARN Act notices](https://github.com/biglocalnews/warn-github-flow) posted by dozens of different states that serves as the example for this class

-First, let's copy the YAML code we worked on in the last chapter into a new workflow file named  `parallel.yml`.
+First, copy the YAML code we worked on in the last chapter into a new workflow file named  `parallel.yml`.

 ```yaml
 name: First Scraper